CaptainCodeman/datastore-mapper/readme.md

 they need to.

 ## Output
-For simple aggregation operations the inbuilt counter can be used.
+For simple aggregation operations the inbuilt counter object can be used but be aware that it is serialised and stored in the datastore entities of the mapper so the number of entries should be limited.

 Although I have no plans to build in any shuffle or reduce steps, I wanted to provide an easy way to write data to cloud storage (a primary use-case will be exporting data